musicslayer/emailsend/README.md

         - strict* -> Whether the usage of TLS is required (default = false).

         *When connecting to a host, the software will always make the initial connection with an insecure net socket, and then unconditionally attempt to upgrade it to a secure TLS socket regardless of whether credentials are provided or the host we are connecting to supports TLS.
 If this upgrade fails:
-        - If **strict** is true, communication will be immediately severed.
+        - If strict is true, communication will be immediately severed.
-        - If **strict** is false, communication will continue using an insecure net socket if possible.
+        - If strict is false, communication will continue using an insecure net socket if possible.

-## Example Usage
-example.js demonstrates relaying and sending emails.
-Note that external modules "dkim-signer" and "nodemailer/lib/mail-composer" are used.

-example2.js demonstrates stand-alone functionality to generate message strings and DKIM signatures without "dkim-signer" or "nodemailer/lib/mail-composer".